Beyond Lindblad Dynamics: Rigorous Guarantees for Thermal and Ground State Preservation under System Bath Interactions

-Finally, we test the performance of our algorithm for preparing the ground state of 1D axial next-nearest-neighbor Ising (ANNNI) model \cite{Selke1988}.
+Finally, we consider the ground state preparation for the one-dimensional axial next-nearest-neighbor Ising (ANNNI) model~\cite{Selke1988} in the \textit{strong coupling} regime $\Gamma =\mathcal{O}(\sigma)$.
 In~\cite{zhan2025rapidquantumgroundstate}, it was shown that preparing the ground state of $H_{\mathrm{ANNNI}}$ via adiabatic evolution is challenging, as the effective spectral gap closes multiple times along the adiabatic path if the initial Hamiltonian is set to be $H_0=-Z$.
-In our work, we evaluate the performance of our ground state preparation algorithm on this model with the same choice of parameters as that in the case of TFIM or Hubbard models (See detail in~\cref{sec:ANNNI}).
-We continue to observe clear convergence, along with a consistent relationship between the spectral gap and~$\alpha^2$, mirroring the behavior seen in the TFIM and Hubbard models; see~\cref{sec:ANNNI,Fig:ANNNI}.
+In our work, we evaluate the performance of our ground state preparation algorithm on this model with the same choice of parameters as that in the case of TFIM or Hubbard models.
+We continue to observe clear convergence of the energy toward the ground state energy versus the number of iterative steps, which is consistent with the state preservation result in~\cref{thm:main_informal_ground}.
+Moreover, the flexibility to choose $\Gamma = \mathcal{O}(\sigma)$ in ~\cref{fig:ANNNI_energy} enables the use of larger couplings, leading to a larger spectral gap and faster mixing.
+Developing a corresponding theoretical understanding in this strong coupling regime remains an interesting direction for future work.